-The new, related, survey for postgraduate research students (Research Masters and PhD) will open during the same three-week period in 2018.
+The related survey for postgraduate research students (Research Masters and PhD) also opens each year during February – March for a three-week fieldwork period that is also specific to each institution.
 The survey seeks to focus on students’ experiences during their research degree.
 The questions have been designed to match the experiences of research students and have been pre-tested with groups of research students in a range of institutions.

-- To increase transparency in relation to the student experience in higher education institutions
+- To increase transparency in relation to the student experience in higher education institutions.

-- To enable direct student input on levels of engagement and satisfaction with their higher education institution
+- To enable direct student input on levels of engagement and satisfaction with their higher education institution.

-- To identify good practice that enhances the student experience
+- To identify good practice that enhances the student experience.

-- To assist institutions to identify issues and challenges affecting the student experience
+- To assist institutions to identify issues and challenges affecting the student experience.

-- To serve as a guide for continual enhancement of institutions’ teaching and learning and student engagement
+- To serve as a guide for continual enhancement of institutions’ teaching and learning and student engagement.

-- To document the experiences of the student population, thus enabling year on year comparisons of key performance indicators
+- To document the experiences of the student population, thus enabling year on year comparisons of key performance indicators.

-- To provide insight into student opinion on important issues of higher education policy and practice
+- To provide insight into student opinion on important issues of higher education policy and practice.

-- To facilitate comparison with other higher education systems internationally
+- To facilitate comparison with other higher education systems internationally.

-HOW IS THE SURVEY MANAGED?
+HOW ARE THE SURVEYS MANAGED?

-The Irish Survey of Student Engagement is managed as a collaborative partnership.
+The Irish Survey of Student Engagement initiative is managed as a collaborative partnership.
 It is co-sponsored by the Higher Education Authority (HEA), institutions’ representative bodies (the Irish Universities Association, IUA, and the Technological Higher Education Association, THEA) and the Union of Students in Ireland (USI).

 Any queries may be directed to email@example.com or to: